cdavidbm/cdavidbm/README.md

           My background in the arts has given me creativity and ingenuity, skills that I apply \
           across various fields of knowledge, including communication and leadership \
-          abilities to manage projects and teams. 🤝\n" "As a developer, I have a deep proficiency in Python, specializing in backend development \
+          abilities to manage projects and teams. 🤝\n" "As a developer, I have a deep proficiency in Python, specializing in backend and AI development 💻")
-           with Flask and SQLAlchemy, as well as artificial intelligence applications using NLTK and Keras. 💻")

 if __name__ == "__main__":
     asyncio.run(print_profile())